Gasteranthus extinctus

 Gasteranthus extinctus is a species of flowering plant in the family Gesneriaceae.
 It is endemic to Ecuador.
 Its natural habitat is subtropical or tropical moist montane forests.
 The species is a small herb that produces bright orange flowers that gave rise to the genus name Gasteranthus ("belly flower").

+Conservation

 Gasteranthus extinctus was declared extinct after large areas of the rainforest where it occurred were cleared for farmland.
-On April 15, 2022, the plant was rediscovered in the foothills of the Andes mountains, and in patches of cloud forest in the Centinela region of Ecuador, almost 40 years after it was last sighted.
+On 15 April 2022, the plant was rediscovered in the foothills of the Andes mountains, and in patches of cloud forest in the Centinela region of Ecuador, almost 40 years after it was last sighted.
 G. extinctus was subsequently reclassified as critically endangered.